 Ancel Keys coined the name and introduced the concept of Mediterranean diet In 1975, Ancel Keys and his wife Margaret published the book How to Eat Well and Stay Well the Mediterranean Way (New York, NY: Doubleday & Co; 1975) based on the results of his studies.
 This diet was based on the diets of Greece, southern Italy and the Mediterranean coasts of France and Spain in the 1960s.

-According to Keys, 11
+According to Keys, 11.

-A Mediterranean diet or a Whole Food Plant-Based diet as practiced by societies that are longest lived and healthiest is, by it’s nature, low in fats, saturated fats, animal protein and high in carbohydrate, antioxidants, dietary fibre, vitamins, minerals and the many other micro nutrients that are essential for our well being.
+A Mediterranean Diet or a Whole Food Plant-Based Diet as practiced by societies that are longest lived and healthiest is, by its nature, low in fats, saturated fats, animal protein and high in carbohydrate, antioxidants, dietary fibre, vitamins, minerals and the many other micro-nutrients that are essential for our well being.

 Related articles